 As you might expect, your biggest initial investment will be the photo booth and the equipment that enables you to capture quality photos.
 The type of booth you choose will depend upon the size of your budget, the clientele and events you intend to serve, and your brand’s unique selling proposition.

-Photo booths come in a a variety of styles and options, here are a few to consider:
+Photo booths come in a variety of styles and options.
+Here is a look at the modern landscape:

 Buying a Photo Booth